 Monthly Reconnaissance: Mike Bauer and Doug Siegel have been mapping the presence of buffelgrass throughout TMP since 2001.
-Marilyn Hanson has mapped all of these data in Google Maps.
+Marilyn Hanson has mapped all of this work using Google Maps.
 Aaryn Olsson is a collaborator with these maps and has access to the data.

-Meeting Time: Third Saturday on each month, second and fourth Wednesday of each month
+Meeting Time: Third Saturday and second and fourth Wednesday of each month.

 The Wednesday Weedwackers climb higher and work longer.
 They tackle the hard spots that would be difficult for the Saturday volunteers.
 Since September 2007, they have been working on the south-facing slope of Bushmaster Peak.
 They continue to remove patches of buffelgrass from that slope.

 Seven miles of washes have been monitored in Spring 2008.
-The washes are mostly clear of invasive grasses, verifying that manual digging and bagging has been effective.
+The washes are mostly clear of invasive grasses, verifying that manual digging has been effective.

 - Natural Resource Specialist

 - Pima County Natural Resources Parks & Recreation